Bud Saunders: Early life and college career

-A native of St. Joseph, Missouri, Saunders graduated from the University of Missouri in 1911, in the field of law.
+Saunders was born on May 1, 1884, St. Joseph, Missouri.
+He graduated from the University of Missouri in 1911, in the field of law.
 He played football there as a quarterback on William Roper's 1909 team.
 He was also a member of Phi Delta Theta during his time at Missouri.

 Coaching career

 Saunders began his coaching career in William Jewell College in Liberty, Missouri when he took charge of the football team in October 1911.
 He had been slated to coach football at Missouri Valley College that year, but the school disbanded their football team.
-Saunders served briefly as a football coach at Knox College previous to his stint at Clemson.
+Saunders served briefly as a football coach at Knox College in Galesburg, Illinois previous to his stint at Clemson.

+In 1928, Saunders assisted William T. Harmon in coaching the football team at Illinois College in Jacksonville, Illinois.
+The following year, he was appointed the school's head basketball coach.
+Saunders remained coach in basketball and baseball and assistant coach in football at Illinois College until 1932.
+He led his basketball teams at Illinois to a record of 14–27 in three seasons, from 1929 to 1932.
+Saunders returned to Knox College in 1933 as backfield coach for the football team.
+When Pete Reynolds was hired as Knox's head football coach in 1935, Saunders was appointed freshman football coach under Reynolds.
+Saunders also served as head track coach at Knox until his resignation in 1948.

+Death and family

+Saunders died on June 11, 1967, at St. Mary's Hospital in Galesburg.
+He married Beatrice Carney on December 14, 1923.
+She died on April 20, 1967.